 Some research is involved.
 I found that some topics were harder than others but they didn’t take me too long to write.
 The main focus is on whether the content works for the client’s audience and is free of grammatical errors.

 I think the writing sample weeds out those who would need to do a lot of revisions.
 I really don’t mind doing a sample when I’m being paid for it.
+You can get in touch with the team at Challenger if you want to get customer service coaching right.

 Regular meetings but not compulsory